 She wasn’t this lazy back when I had that run of published articles, when everything submitted seemed to catch ink.
 Then she was sophisticated, sipping champagne and daintily nibbling gourmet noshes while patiently offering inspiration.
 Words fell out easily, and she did her job well.
 Now she seems content to slop random words up against the wall and see what sticks if she even puts that much effort into it.
 No wonder I can’t write lately.
 Who can work like this?

 I concentrate, trying to ignore her.
 My god, is that “Feelings” she’s humming?

 “So this is writer’s block,” I think while pondering how I can coax her into working or get her out of here before she drinks all my brews.
 “At least it’s not expensive champagne,” I mutter, hoping she won’t hear me.

-I close my eyes, hoping this is all a dream and when I open them the old muse will be sitting there with perfect posture, supportive manners, and ready once more to push my writing to new levels.
+I close my eyes, hoping this is all a dream and when I open them, the old muse will sit there with perfect posture, supportive manners, and ready once more to push my writing to new levels.

 Her soft burp and follow-up giggle jerks my eyes open.
 She’s still here.
 So how does one fire a muse?
 And can I find a temp agency that will send another over, even on a Friday afternoon?

 I stare back at the blank screen and realize it’s going to be a long weekend.